AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_hardhat.md

 ### Claim Shibuya testnet tokens from the Discord faucet

 Now, we need gas fee to deploy smart contract.

-For this purpose, we use our Shibuya faucet from our [discord](https://discord.gg/astarnetwork) like below.
+Here we use the Shibuya faucet from our [discord](https://discord.gg/astarnetwork).
+Type the following with your address.

-We need to type something like below.

 ```jsx
 /drip network: Your Shibuya Address